lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 These modern breeding tools require a fundament of genomic knowledge and know-how.
 That genomic understanding of the _Azolla_ symbiosis, is what I work on here.

+The first part of this thesis focusses on the metagenomics of the _Azolla_ symbiosis.
+With metagenomics, I study the genomes of microbes associated to any organ or organism.
+In the last two chapters, my colleagues and I discuss the reproductive cycle of the _Azolla_ symbiosis.
+We try to find the molecular underpinning of this cycle compared to seed plants.
+To this end, we reconstruct the evolution of proteins essential to this process.

 ## Bioinformatics

 This thesis employs ample bioinformatics techniques.
-Yet, I have managed to not use the term once in this introduction so far.
+Yet, I have managed to not use the term once before this section of the introduction.
 Firstly, because this general introductions focusses on the plant and symbiosis biology first.
 And secondly because the definition of bioinformatics deserves a paragraph by itself.
 The typical image of bioinformatics revolves around computer science and application of tools, more than biology.